VadymMakohon/chat-app/SECURITY.md

 Upon verifying a vulnerability, we will prioritize its resolution and work on releasing a fix as quickly as possible.
 We are committed to ensuring the security of our users and will provide updates on the progress of vulnerability fixes.

-Thank you for helping to keep Meet App secure.
+Thank you for helping to keep Chat App secure.